particle-iot/docs/src/content/troubleshooting/guides/device-troubleshooting/device-blinking-red-yellow-or-frozenno-led.md

    * With what (User Application and DeviceOS firmware) is it running, and when/how did it receive that firmware
 * Finally, the results of the following command (if possible):

-Place your device in Listening Mode (pressing and holding down the MODE button until the device Blinks Dark Blue).

 Run the command `particle serial inspect` in the CLI.
 Place these results in your Support Ticket.